MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/web.md

 The downloaded text is stored in a variable named **WebPageText**.
 If you use the action to download files, you can select to save them locally on your desktop.

 > [!NOTE]
 > Apart from the HTTP actions, Power Automate enables users to interact with web application through the browser automation actions.
-You can find more information about browser automation actions in [Web automation](webautomation.md).
+You can find more information about browser automation actions in [Browser automation](webautomation.md).

 ## HTTP actions